mfasiolo/gamFactory/README.md

 <img src="gamFactory_files/figure-gfm/unnamed-chunk-11-1.png" style="display:block; margin: auto" style="display: block; margin: auto;" />
-The higher the better, hence stacking seems to be doing sligthly better here.
+The higher the better, hence stacking seems to be doing sligthly better than the basic GAM.
 Obviously this is a fairly dumb example, whose only purpose is to illustrate how additive stacking works.
+For example, we have not excluded holidays and both models do badly on those days.
+In particular, on the plot we see very negative likelihood values on Jan 1st, around Easter and around the 1st May bank holiday.

 Note that the `fam_stackProb` family can be used to create mixtures of more than two experts.
 For example, we could get the log-density of the